antonhornquist/monorepo1/README.md

 $ git sparse-checkout add uniqueid
 ```

-TODO: what action to take when the build graph changes?
+TODO: What action to take when the build graph changes?